wimblerobotics/ros2_roboclaw_driver/README.md

 string  error_string
 ```

-**NOTE** The current error interpretation may not be in agreement with the
+**NOTE** **error_string** is an English language interpretation of the status bytes of the RoboClaw.
+The current error interpretation may not be in agreement with the
 latest RoboClaw firmware.

 The error_string value is an interpretation of the RoboClaw unit status and